 in Australia, Zymil is a widely available lactose free milk.
 If you don’t have access to lactose free milk, you can make your own.
 Lacteeze makes lactase drops that can be added to regular dairy products to reduce their lactose content.

 The Lacteeze website says to use 4 drops per litre of milk, then refrigerate for 24 hours.
 They say that this will convert 70-80% of the lactose.
 Whether adding more converts lactose, the website does not say.
 Best bet is to determine what works for you and adjust if necessary.
+I have a full recipe here, if you need it.

 Tips and tricks